mariaadelaide/wp-classic-theme-starter/README.md

 # wp-classic-theme-starter
 A starter for WordPress classic themes, based on [_s/underscores](https://underscores.me).

-**Warning:** This starter theme is still under initial development and still not recommended to use in real projects.

 # Usage

 Clone or download this repository, change its name to something else (like, say, `megatherium-is-awesome`), and then you'll need to do a six-step find and replace **(case-sensitive)** on the name in all the templates.